google/WebFundamentals/src/content/en/fundamentals/performance/webpack/monitor-and-analyze.md

 and run the production build.
 The plugin will open the stats page in a browser.

-Note: By default, the stats page shows the size of parsed files (i.e., of files as they appear in the bundle).
-You’ll likely want to compare gzip sizes since that’s closer to what real users experience.
-Use the sidebar on the left to switch the sizes.
+By default, the stats page shows the size of parsed files (i.e., of files as they appear in the bundle).
+You’ll likely want to compare gzip sizes since that’s closer to what real users experience; use the sidebar on the left to switch the sizes.

 Note: If you use the [ModuleConcatenationPlugin](https://webpack.js.org/plugins/module-concatenation-plugin/), it might